oasis-sharp/Smash-Twitter-Custom-Patch-Mod/README.md

 # ABOUT

-An (un)balanced mod based on random suggestions from smash twitter. dont ask.
+An (un)balanced mod based on random suggestions from smash twitter.
+Your main could be fun as hell now.
+Or a lot worse.
+Or maybe just completely broken!
+I'm mainly doing this to familiarise myself with Ultimate modding in case I ever want to do something seriously in the future.

 # CHANGELOG